Last Updated on April 25, 2022 by Grow with Bovees

 If you are still undecided, these are the factors we look at when reviewing the tools.

-You can use these to help you make an informed decision on the best value battery powered weed eater for you.
+You can use these to help you make an informed decision on the best value cordless weed trimmer for you.

 One of the main selling points for battery-powered vs gas powered is that they are almost always lighter than their gas-powered brothers.
-All but one of the units on our list, for example, weigh under 10lbs!
+All but one of the units on our list, for example, weigh under 10lbs compared to gas models which can weigh up to 20 lbs!

-Not all battery-powered options are created equal, however, and many of the offerings on the market are heavier than the ones we have suggested, if it’s a lightweight weed eater you are specifically looking for, check out our article at that link.
+Not all battery-powered options are created equal, however, and many of the other offerings on the market are heavier than the ones we have suggested, if it’s a lightweight weed wacker you are specifically looking for, check out our article at that link.

-If this is the case, they will usually be using an older battery system.
+The heavier models on the market will usually be using an older battery system.
 If this is the case, stay clear.

-Old nickel batteries, weigh more, hold less charge and deteriorate much quicker than modern lithium-ion ones.
+Not only do old nickel batteries, weigh more, but they also hold less charge and deteriorate much quicker than modern lithium-ion ones.

-If you are looking to buy a tool for anything less than the most strenuous of commercial use, we highly recommend going with battery power.
+If you are looking to buy a tool for anything less than the most strenuous of commercial use, we can now highly recommend going with battery power as opposed to gas powered string trimmers.

 When it comes to battery power, a unit is normally measured in volts.